Tourism in trouble: Hong Kong demos hit economy | Borneo Post Online

 “This is getting a little bit nastier than any of us had expected.”

-Preliminary data suggests the second quarter fared no better, and while the government still hopes for 2-3 percent growth this year, predictions from major banks are more pessimistic.
+Preliminary data suggests the second quarter fared no better, and while the government still hopes for two to three per cent growth this year, predictions from major banks are more pessimistic.

 Those falls reflect the effects of the US-China trade war on an economy that relies heavily on logistics processing and is vulnerable to a fall in trade.